ARCVEGA/Beach_House/CONTRIBUTING.md

-First of all, thank you for contributing to this project.
+### First of all, thank you for contributing to this project!

 There are a few rules that we would like you to follow if you are planning on contributing to this project.
+We ask this to ensure that this project can grow over time with productivity and openness as foundational concepts.

 ### Basic Rules